 I'll keep this page updated as I get results back and attempt to reintroduce other foods (so far, everything else I've reintroduced has been off the low histamine food list linked above).
 Below is my "before" story, the long steps that got me to the point of even just trying a low histamine diet.

-Below is a more detailed timeline of how I got to the point of researching and trying the low histamine diet.
+Below is an incredibly detailed timeline of how I got to the point of researching and trying the low histamine diet, and the MANY trials and errors I've been on since then.

 Mid 2017: I got my IUD in a couple montha ago, I'm living abroad, and the "monster" in my tummy every morning demands I eat immediately.
 I assume that's just how I'm built; everybody's stomach rumbles as soon as they open their eyes!